-Eris Exchange LLC plans to lower margin requirements on new interest-rate swap futures to match similar contracts CME Group Inc. (CME) started offering this week.
+Eris Exchange LLC plans to lower margin requirements on new interest-rate swap futures to match similar contracts CME Group Inc. (CME:US) started offering this week.

 The Chicago-based exchange will give users margin savings of 40 percent to 80 percent as of Dec.
 10 on standardized contracts that have quarterly effective dates, the company said in an e-mailed statement.
 CME Group, the world’s largest futures market, offers rate-swap futures that require two-day margin coverage compared with the five days it mandates for a cleared rate swap.

 The move embraces the trend of swaps being transformed into futures contracts as Dodd-Frank Act regulations are set to kick in that will impose higher margin and capital for swaps users compared with futures, Neal Brady, chief executive officer of Eris, said in the statement, referring to energy and rate swaps that have been converted to futures.

 “Faced with the increasing complexity and cost of trading over-the-counter swaps, market participants are discovering compelling value in the familiar regulatory framework and capital-efficient model of futures,” Brady said.

 Five Chicago trading firms, Getco LLC, DRW Trading Group, Infinium Capital Management, Chicago Trading Co. and Nico Trading, teamed with CME Group in 2010 to create Eris Exchange, which guarantees its contracts with CME Group’s clearinghouse.